NCAR/geocat-applications/index.rst

-.. geocat-applications documentation master file
+.. geocat-applications documentation main file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. module:: geocat.applications

 .. meta::
-   :description: GeoCAT-applications
+   :description: geocat-applications
    :keywords: geocat, geocat-applications,
               geocat applications,
               wrf, python, wrf-python, weather research and forecasting,